Who should pay the exceptional contribution on high incomes?

 It is about high income taxpayers.

-You must pay it if your tax shelter is subject to income tax and that your reference tax income (RFR) exceeds the following:
+You must pay it if your tax shelter is subject to income tax and that your reference tax income (RFR) exceeds one of the following amounts:

 Please note